History

 HIST101N: Western Civilization From Ancient Times to 1700

-This course will trace the development of western culture from ancient times through the early modern era.
-A wide variety of topics will be explored including the origins of early civilizations, the contributions of Greece and Rome, the emergence of medieval Europe, the Renaissance, the Reformation, exploration and colonization, and the rise of modern nation states.
-Special emphasis will be placed on identifying the ideas, people, and events that have helped to shape the modern world.
-In addition, this course will introduce students to a variety of essential skills such as discerning frame of reference in primary and secondary sources, hypothesis formation using the historical method of inquiry, writing persuasive essays, and documenting sources
+This course will trace the development of western culture from ancient times to the early modern era.
+A wide variety of topics will be explored including the origins of early civilizations, the contributions of Greece, Rome, Byzantium, and the Arab World, the emergence of Medieval Europe, and the Renaissance exploration and colonization.
+Emphasis will be placed on the ideas, people and events that have helped to shape the modern world.

 HIST102N: Western Civilization From 1600 to the Present